Cheap flights to Germany

 Where are the most popular flight destinations in Germany?

-Popular flight destinations in Germany include Frankfurt am Main, Munich, Berlin, Hamburg and Düsseldorf.
+Popular flight destinations in Germany include Frankfurt am Main, Berlin, Munich, Stuttgart and Hamburg.

 For a country with so many natural attractions and so well linked from the UK (there are more than 20 flights to Germany per day from the London airports alone) it is a surprisingly under-visited place.